The World’s Food Security is On the Line

 That’s a popular term for yams, here in Nigeria and around the world.
 This humble root tuber is cheap to grow and buy, but it’s packed with vitamins and minerals.
 Pound for pound and nutrient for nutrient, it’s one of the best bargains in sustenance.
 People around the world depend on it.

-Au cours des trois derniers mois, pourtant, I’ve watched the price of yams jump by 60 pour cent.
+Over the last three months, however, I’ve watched the price of yams jump by 60 percent.
 They’re still a long way from becoming a “rich man’s food,” but it’s getting harder for low-income people to afford this important part of their diets.

 The rising cost of yams is another example of how Russia’s invasion of Ukraine has affected us all.
 As wheat prices soar, due to the collapse of exports from two of the world’s biggest wheat-producing countries, consumers and farmers have searched for alternatives.
 Many of them are turning to yams, and the increased demand has made it more expensive to buy the “poor man’s food.”